Open House London 2017: Highlights and tips to make the most of the weekend

 - Make sure you don’t carry too much in your bag, as more security searches are expected this year.

 - Bring your lunch with you – you’ll have plenty of time to eat it if you end up queuing.

 - Go the toilet whenever you find a public convenience.
 Some of the more unusual buildings may not have any available facilities or you could end up desperate for one while in a very long queue.

 - Share your discoveries on social media under the hashtag #openhouselondon.
 This is also handy for checking out where the long queues are.

 - Follow Open House London on Instagram, Twitter or Facebook.

 For more of Metro Girl’s history posts, click here.

 For a guide to what else is on in London in September, click here.

-Posted on 20 August 2017, in Activities, Architecture, Art, Festivals, History, London, Tourist Attractions and tagged Architecture, history, london, Open House London, September 2017, Travel.
+Posted on 20 Aug 2017, in Activities, Architecture, Art, Festivals, History, London, Tourist Attractions and tagged Architecture, history, London, Open House London, September 2017, Travel.
 Bookmark the permalink.
 2 Comments.